-The Integrated Studies Program, part of General Education, offers B.S. and A.S. degrees in Integrated Studies, a cross-disciplinary approach to study.
-The associate’s degree program provides the fundamental skills and knowledge in reading, writing, speaking, critical thinking, math, and technology that are essential to college success, and it enables students to move seamlessly into bachelor’s degree programs at CCSJ.
+The Integrated Studies Program, part of General Education, offers a Bachelor’s degree with an integrative, a cross-disciplinary approach to study.
+The associate’s degree program provides the fundamental skills and knowledge in reading, writing, speaking, critical thinking, mathematics, and scientific inquiry that are essential to college success, and it enables students to move seamlessly into bachelor’s degree programs at CCSJ.
 The baccalaureate program allows students to design a customized and specific course of study to best suit their educational and professional objectives.
 Further, this degree allows students the freedom of studying subjects in a holistic and contextual way.

 An academic advisor in consultation with the Program Director assists the student in the development of a program of study.

 Department Chair: Carrie Hutton, M.S., M.S.E., Ed.D

 - Mission Statement

 Integrated Studies students engage in an integrated approach to learning with emphasis on critical thinking and communication skills.